-In the instances that contracts have multiple performance obligations, the Company uses judgment to a establish stand-alone price for each performance obligation separately.
+In the instance where contracts have multiple performance obligations the Company uses judgment to establish a stand-alone price for each performance obligation.
 The price for each performance obligation is determined by reviewing market data for similar services as well as the Company's historical pricing of each individual service.
-The sum of each performance obligation was calculated to determine the aggregate price for the individual services.
-Next, the proportion of each individual service to the aggregate price was determined.
-That ratio was applied to the total contract price in order to allocate the transaction price to each performance obligation.
+The sum of each performance obligation is calculated to determine the aggregate price for the individual services.
+The proportion of each individual service to the aggregate price is determined.
+The ratio is applied to the total contract price in order to allocate the transaction price to each performance obligation.